 Original 13 mHz pi-network plate circuit:

-Completed 40 meter pi-network plate circuit values:
+Completed 40 meter pi-network plate circuit: The original

 pi-network output caps had fixed values to feed a